PerttuHamalainen/MediaAI/README.md

 # Intelligent Computational Media
 This repository contains the lecture materials and examples for Aalto University's Intelligent Computational Media course, instructed by [Perttu Hämäläinen](http://perttu.info) and [Koray Tahiroglu](http://mlab.taik.fi/~korayt/).
+The course covers AI and machine learning for games and audiovisual media.

 Check [MyCourses](https://mycourses.aalto.fi/course/search.php?search=intelligent+computational+media#menu4) to see when the course is run for the next time!

 ## Road to learning
-Check the [lectures]() and browse the [code examples]().
+Check the [lessons](Lessons/README.md) and browse the [code examples](Code/README.md).
 Also check the other repositories and links below.

 **The field is changing rapidly and this course is constantly evolving.
 We will add relevant resources and materials below as we find them, gradually incorporating them to the lectures as well.** Thus, if you want to stay updated, check back at this page every now and then.